|9-11.101||Powers and Limitations of Grand Juries—The Functions of a Grand Jury|

 9-11.330 - Consultation With the Criminal Division About Reports

-If a special grand jury will be considering the issuance of a report at the culmination of its service, United States Attorneys are requested to notify the Chief of the Organized Crime and Gang Section promptly of the fact and explain why an indictment cannot be found to obviate the issuance of a grand jury report.
+If a special grand jury will be considering the issuance of a report under 18 USC § 3333 rather than an indictment,, United States Attorneys are requested to notify the Chief of the Organized Crime and Gang Section.
+When providing such notice, United States Attorneys should indicate why an indictment cannot be found to obviate the issuance of a grand jury report.
 It should also be explained how the facts developed during a criminal investigation support one of the authorized types of reports.
 Before any draft report is furnished to the grand jury, it must be submitted to the Chief of the Organized Crime and Gang Section for approval.
 When a United States Attorney learns that a grand jury is preparing a report which he/she has not requested, he/she should advise the Criminal Division.

 9-11.500 - Use of Asset Forfeiture in Connection with Structuring Offenses